nuIIpointerexception/rust-template/README.md

 ## License

-This template itself is licensed under the [MIT license](LICENSE) and includes this as the default project license.
+This template itself is licensed under the [The Unlicense](LICENSE) and includes this as the default project license.